RamseyJLewis/Netflix-Clone/README.md

 TO DO LIST
 [✓] MAKE CARDS ONLY GO LEFT
 [✓] Make logo static & searchbar
-[]MAKE NOT FOUND alert 'Your Search did  not have any resuls' []MAKE IT SO THAT IF YOU HOVER OVER CARD WITH MOUSE MOVIE GREYS OUT []ON CARD GREY OUT PUT INFO ABOUT MOVIE ON
+[] Make search for movie information
-[]ADD DETAILS LIKE PRICE OF NETFLIX AT BOTTOM OS SCREEN
+[] Set Information in inofrmation searh to hover []MAKE IT SO THAT IF YOU HOVER OVER CARD WITH MOUSE MOVIE GREYS OUT under the text []ADD DETAILS LIKE PRICE OF NETFLIX AT BOTTOM OS SCREEN

 /////////REACH